thinkcompany/think_dev-standards/development-standards/quality-assurance/quality-assurance.md

 # Quality Assurance

 This set of documents contain the standards for quality assurance at Think Brownstone.
-There are six primary areas of focus to ensure quality on projects: Accessibility, Browser Compatibility, Codebase Integrity, Performance, Security, and Standards Compliance.
+There are six primary areas of focus to ensure quality on projects: Standards Compliance, Accessibility, Performance, Security, Browser Compatibility, and Codebase Integrity.
 It is every developer's responsibilty to execute each step outlined below.
 In certain cases, a step will require collaboration between the developer and the dev lead on the project.

+## Standards Compliance QA

+This section ensures that the project adheres to our internal coding standards and code management processes.

+[ ] **Verify all code follows the DRY principle**

+All code written should comply with the DRY ([don't repeat yourself](https://en.wikipedia.org/wiki/Don't_repeat_yourself)) principle.

+[ ] **Follow the conventions of the frameworks and libraries included in the project**

+When you are using a framework or library, it is a good practice to follow its accepted standards and conventions.

+[ ] **Adhere to the client's desired directory structure and file naming conventions**

+Clients may have their own standards for code quality, naming conventions, and directory structure.
+We need to work within those standards when required.

+[ ] **Write HTML/CSS/JavaScript according to our team standards**

+Follow our established coding standards documented in this repository.

+[ ] **Document custom functions**

+Someone will eventually work with the code you write, so make sure you provide adequate commenting.
+Function comment blocks, inline comments explaining gotchas, or choices for a solution make everyone's life much easier.

+[ ] **Validate HTML/CSS/JavaScript**

+Validate [HTML](https://validator.w3.org/) and [CSS](https://jigsaw.w3.org/css-validator/) according to WC3 Specifications.

+Lint JavaScript using our shared [ESLint configuration](https://www.npmjs.com/package/eslint-config-thinkcompany).

+Lint HTML and CSS using tools such as [HTMLHint](http://htmlhint.com/) and [CSSLint](http://csslint.net/) along with our linter configurations.

 ## Accessibility QA